Linaro/website/events/arm-hpc-santa-clara-2018/README.md

 <div class="col-sm-6" markdown="1">

-**ARM HPC Workshop** _by RIKEN AICS and Linaro on 12-13th Dec 2017 – [Room 5A on 5F, Akihabara Hall, Tokyo](http://www.akibahall.jp/data/access_eng.html)._
+**ARM HPC Workshop** __by Huawei and Linaro on 26th July 2018__ – Huawei in [Santa Clara, CA](https://maps.google.com/?q=2330+Central+Expressway,+Santa+Clara,+CA+95050&entry=gmail&source=g).
 How does the Arm-Powered supercomputing future look and how can you prepare for it?
-The Arm HPC Workshop will bring together the leading Arm vendors, end users and the open source development community in Tokyo, to discuss the latest products, developments and open source software support. <span id="SPAN_7">Topics of focus are, but not limited to:</span>
+The Arm HPC Workshop will bring together the leading Arm vendors, end users and the open source development community in the Bay area, to discuss the latest products, developments and open source software support.
+Topics of focus are, but not limited to:

 *   Compilers including GCC, LLVM, C++, Fortran, optimisations, benchmarking and general support
 *   OS and Runtime